eKee-io/gitlab-mirror-and-ci-action/README.md

     - Shellchecked the entrypoint.
 Add -xe options `2020-05-26`:
     - Add the `GITLAB_RUN_CI` env var to trigger only the sync job
+2020-07:
+    - Add a detection of events triggered by github's `pull_requests` and `create.tag`